NaveenFromCanada/video-game/README.md

 # video-game
-This is a video game for ICS3U.
+This is a platformer game for ICS3U made with Unity.